drseg/swift-fsm/README.md

 We could implement a check somewhere else in the system, perhaps inside the `alarmOn` function to decide what the appropriate behaviour should be.

 But this comes with a problem - we now have some aspects of our state transitions declared inside the transition table, and other aspects declared elsewhere.
-Though this problem is inevitable in software, SwiftFSM provides a mechanism to add this decision tree into the FSM table itself.
+Though this problem is inevitable in software, SwiftFSM provides a mechanism to add this additional decision tree into the FSM table itself.

 ```swift
 enum Enforcement: Predicate { case weak, strong }